 How do I know if my soil is dry?

-In March, the weeds in your lawn are mostly perennials such as Dandelions, Thistle or Mallow.
+In May, the weeds in your lawn are still mostly perennials such as Dandelions, Thistle or Mallow.
+However, there is a continually increasing number of annual weeds.
 The broad-leaf weeds can be sprayed with a selective herbicide.
 Any grassy weeds would need to be sprayed with a non-selective herbicide such as Roundup and the lawn replanted in that area.

-As your lawn greens up you may notice some areas remaining brown.
+If you see an area of your lawn turning brown, check for insects.
 Pull on these areas with your whole hand.
-If insects are at fault, it will pull up like rug and you will see little white bugs on the soil.
+If insects are at fault, it will pull up like rug and you will see little white larvae on the soil.